 - Consultation on strategies to improve GHG reductions with applicants

-- Deliverables: Final report on each site showing GHG reductions and all information needed to complete the GHG portion of the AHSC application.
+- Deliverables: Final report showing GHG reductions and all information needed to complete the GHG portion of the AHSC application.
 Sample report can be provided on request.

 For those in Southern California, also be sure to check out the Transit-Priority Area (TPA) Mapping Tool from SCAG.